Team-Bath-Hydrobotics/team-bath-rov-software/docs-site/site/docs/general/pr.md

 Ensure that all functionality is tested before merging.

 ## How to PR review
-- When reviewing a PR, follow these steps:
+When reviewing a PR, follow these steps:

-- Check the purpose of the PR

 - Confirm that it addresses a specific task or issue.